Adaptive feedback cancellation: Prediction Error Method

-Prediction error method is an adaptive feedback cancellation algorithm that focuses on using audio signals instead of speech signals.
+The prediction error method is an adaptive feedback cancellation algorithm that focuses on using audio signals instead of speech signals.
 This change proposes to improve adaptive feedback cancellation in objects like hearing aids and other audio applications.
-This approach works closely with echo cancellation, and looks to bring the techniques in echo cancellation to hearing aids.
+This approach works closely with echo cancellation and looks to bring the techniques in echo cancellation to hearing aids.

 Sub-band Feedback Cancellation

 Sub-band feedback cancellation is a type of adaptive feedback cancellation that relies less on computations and algorithms, but rather uses the signals already in the device to optimize the feedback cancellation.
 Sub-band feedback cancellations purpose is to make adaptive feedback cancellation cheaper and more widespread.

 Digital signal processing

 Digital signal processing pledges to reduce the effect of adaptive feedback cancellation on sound quality with the use of feedback tests.
 The method also reports more gain in the hearing aid, and cites a figure of 10 decibels.